kristiandupont/react-geiger/README.md

 <img src="./logo.png" height="100">

 React Geiger is a tool for "audiolizing" React performance issues.
-You can have it running in the background and clicks will point your attention to excessive (slow) component rerenders.
+You can have it running in the background and makes little clicks which will point your attention to excessive (slow) component rerenders.

+Play with it in this [playground](https://playcode.io/1793073)

 ## Installation